Thermal Schwinger Effect: Defect Production in Compressed Filament Bundles

-Pair production of defects is analogous to the Schwinger effect, in which electron positron pair production was predicted in a sufficiently strong static electric field~\cite{schwinger1951gauge,schwinger1954theory}.
-The partial cancellation of the large electric field energy by the charged particle pairs suppresses the total energy cost of the particle production, stabilizing the quantum fluctuations of the vacuum in such a strong field.
-The analogy to the present problem is straightforward.
-The relaxation of bundle compression via the kinks associated with defect pair production suppresses the total energy cost of introducing these defects.
+Defect pair production is analogous to the Schwinger effect, in which electron-positron pair production was predicted in a sufficiently strong static electric field~\cite{schwinger1951gauge,schwinger1954theory}.
+The forces due to the large electric field on the charged particle pairs pulls them apart, stabilizing these quantum fluctuations of the vacuum.
+In the same way, it is energetically favorable for thermally-generated defects to be produced under bundle compression.
 We term this mechanism the {\em thermal Schwinger effect}.